Telltale-Modding-Group/DDS-D3DTX-Converter/README.md

 **I will release a build (exe) when it's ready**, I will turn it into a full on custom application complete with a GUI for better useability and release builds of said tool.
 For the time being if you wish to try this yourself, look under the "How to Use" section of this page.
 It's worth mentioning that this is very new and bleeding edge.
 Expect bugs or issues as everything in the script is still very new.

-**It's worth noting** that I don't have the script for the .d3dtx to .dds conversion finished just yet, it will be made and complete but the goal currently is to understand the .d3dtx format to the best of my ability.
+It's worth noting that I don't have the script for the .d3dtx to .dds conversion finished just yet, it will be made and complete but the goal currently is to understand the .d3dtx format to the best of my ability.
 Once that is complete I can focus on converting said .dds to .d3dtx which should be simple and straight forward once the format is understood well enough. *(I will also write another page explaining the extraction/building process and the d3dtx format for those intrested as well.
 Information is power!)*

-**More information will be written and explained at a later date.** Currently focused on the functionality of the script but also understanding the .d3dtx format itself which is the first goal, the second being then converting a dds into a d3dtx.
+**More information will be written and explained at a later date.** Currently focused on the functionality of the script but also understanding and extracting the data from the .d3dtx format itself which is the first goal, the second being then converting a dds into a d3dtx. *(For the life of me I cannot fathom how there are already a few .d3dtx converters out there, (which most don't have their source revealed) but no one has bothered to do one in reverse, hence also why I am writing this script)*.

 ### How to use?